TokiToki21/DeployApp/README.md

 Users will need to login or create a login to use the GUI.

-Some features on the api can only be used by Admins.
+Some features on the GUI can only be used by Admins.

 For testing purposes - To test for admin, email is raam@raam.com and password is Testing1.
 To test for user, email is tyler@tyler.com and password is Testing2